Learning Prompt with Distribution-Based Feature Replay for Few-Shot Class-Incremental Learning: Experiments

 \textbf{Comparison with Upper Bound.} Assuming that the training set from each previous session is available, we can jointly train the prompts using these sets, thereby avoiding the issue of forgetting old information.
 In class-incremental learning, the above-mentioned setting can be considered as an upper bound, and serve as a reference for evaluating FSCIL method.
-Thus, we compare our LP-DiF with the upper bound (\ie \textbf{Joint-LP}).
-As shown in Table~\ref{table:upperbound}, across the three benchmarks, the performance of our method is very close to the upper bound in terms of Avg, with the largest gap being only $1.42$\% on {CUB-200}.
+Thus, we compare our LP-DiF with its upper bound (\ie \textbf{Joint-LP}).
+As shown in the last row of Tab.~\ref{table:imgnet}, Tab.~\ref{table:cub-200} and Tab.~\ref{table:cifar-100} across the three benchmarks, the performances of our method are very close to the upper bounds in terms of Avg, with the largest gap being only $1.05\%$, $1.42\%$ and $1.10\%$ on \textit{mini}-ImageNet, {CUB-200} and CIFAR-100, respectively.
 The results indicate that our LP-DiF is highly effective in preventing catastrophic forgetting.
+It is noted that NC-FSCIL achieves higher accuracy than both ours and Joint-LP.
+The architectures of NC-FSCIL, which is ResNet-based method, and Joint-LP, which is CLIP-based method, are different; NC-FSCIL trains all layers of the model during the base session, whereas Joint-LP only train the prompt.
+Therefore, it is acceptable that NC-FSCIL outperforms Joint-LP in session 0.

+\textbf{Comparison with Pre-trained Models-based Standard CIL Methods.} To further demonstrate the superiority of our method, we compare it with several recent standard CIL~\cite{zhou2023deep} methods which also utilize pre-trained models: L2P~\cite{wang2022learning}, DualPrompt~\cite{wang2022dualprompt} and AttriCLIP~\cite{wang2023attriclip}.
+The L2P and DualPrompt are based on a pretrained ViT and learn the visual prompts to solve CIL problems, while AttriCLIP builds on CLIP and training different text prompts to encode different knowledge.
+We reproduce these three approaches on CIFAR-100, CUB-200, and \textit{mini}-ImageNet and evaluate them under FSCIL protocol respectively.
+As shown in Tab.~\ref{table: other_pretrained}, our LP-DiF outperforms these methods by a large margin in terms of Avg across all three benchmarks.
+We also find that these methods based on pre-trained models underperform BiDistFSCIL~\cite{zhao2023few} on CIFAR-100 and CUB-200.
+This indicates that these methods are not advantageous for the FSCIL setting, further underscoring the effectiveness and significance of our method.